saurabhchalke/OpenTetris/README.md

 # OpenTetris
-The OpenGL rendition of the classic Tetrimino based Tetris Game using C. movee t th
+The OpenGL rendition of the classic Tetrimino based Tetris Game using C.

 The basic controls for the game are as follows:
 > A - Move the tetrimino to the left <br />